 Yogurt Ricotta Blintzes with Meyer Lemon Marmalade

-Tangy yogurt and sharp Meyer lemon preserve add some sass to the classic blintze recipe—the Jewish double-fried rendition of stuffed crepes.
-Though, for a multi-fry situation, these crepes are pretty darn bright and airy.
-They are also, as my grandmother used to say, “such a bother to make,” so relish every delicious bite.
+Tangy yogurt and sharp Meyer lemon preserve add some sass to my grandmother's classic blintze recipe.
+For a multi-fry situation, these crepes are pretty damn airy.
+They are also, as my grandmother used to say, “such a bother" to make, so relish every bite.

 For the crepes